Iceland Driving Guide

-These specially designated dirt and gravel mountain roads wind through Iceland’s rugged interior highlands.
-It is strongly advised that people travel in groups of 2 or more cars for safety should a breakdown occur, just like remote jeep trails in the United States.
+These specially designated dirt mountain roads wind through Iceland’s rugged interior highlands.
+It is strongly advised to travel in groups of 2 or more cars for safety should a breakdown occur.

-The rocky, muddy conditions are more treacherous than other gravel roads.
+The rocky, sometimes muddy conditions are more treacherous than other gravel roads.
 You can travel for miles without seeing any other cars.

 Iceland’s F-roads require a 4-wheel-drive rental car.
 They also require your full attention.
-Some F-Roads can get quite rough, with glacial river crossings.
+Some F-Roads can get quite rough, with deep glacial river crossings.

 Local Access H-Roads (Gravel)

 These are dirt roads that often lead to farms and private homes off the main paved roads in Iceland.
-They are better maintained than the F-Roads, don’t require a 4X4 in the summer, but aren’t plowed as frequently as paved roads in the winter time.
+They are better maintained than the F-Roads, don’t require a 4X4 in the summer, but aren’t plowed as frequently as paved roads in the winter.

 5. What Kind Of Vehicle Do You Need?

-If you can’t drive manual stick shifts, double check that you’re actually renting an automatic vehicle because most rental cars in Iceland are manual.
+If you can’t drive manual stick shifts, double-check that you’re actually renting an automatic vehicle because many rental cars in Iceland are manual.